-Rationale for "Oral Health" Services Specification:
+Rationale for "Dental or Oral Health" Services Specification:

-Apart from routine quality reporting, researchers and policy makers may wish to seek additional information regarding services provided by or under the supervision of a dentist versus otherwise.
+Apart from routine quality reporting, researchers and policy makers may wish to seek additional information regarding whether certain services were provided to a population.
+In such cases a "dental OR oral health" specification of the measure may be applicable.
+The "dental OR oral health" measure is NOT a sum of the "dental" and "oral health" Preventive Services measures but represents the unduplicated count of children who received topical fluoride or sealants as a dental or oral health service.
 The DQA Measures User Guide provides additional information on categorization of "dental" and "oral health" services.